GravityPDF/gravity-pdf-documentation/docs/v6/users/setup-pdf.md

 ### Enable Public Access
 * Enabling public access to the PDF will **disable all security protocols** and give anonymous users access to the PDF.
 This means anyone worldwide can view the PDF document for all your form's entries.
-* For most users the [standard security measures](pdf-security.md) will be adequate and public access should remain disabled.
+* For most users, the [standard security measures](pdf-security.md) will be adequate, and public access should remain disabled.

 ### Restrict Owner
-* This option defaults to the [global Default Owner Restrictions](global-settings.md#default-owner-restrictions) value but you have the option to override that behaviour on a per-PDF basis.
+* This option defaults to the [global Default Owner Restrictions](global-settings.md#default-owner-restrictions) value, but you have the option to override that behaviour on a per-PDF basis.
 * This option is used to prevent the original entry owner from viewing the generated PDF.